Hormel Nature Center Staff

 This position was created through a grant project.
 Funding for this project was provided by the Minnesota Environment and Natural Resources Trust Fund as recommended by the Legislative-Citizen Commission on Minnesota Resources (LCCMR).

-Adrianna Meiergerd - Teacher/Naturalist Intern
+Avery Wickham - Teacher/Naturalist Intern

 Email: adrianna@hormelnaturecenter.org

-Favorite Reptile: Gecko
+Favorite Reptile: American Alligator

 Maple Syrup or Honey?
 Honey

-Favorite Reptile: Gecko
+Favorite Reptile: American Alligator

 Maple Syrup or Honey?
 Honey

-Sha - Education Bird Favorite Food: Rats.
+Favorite Food: Rats.
 I may be a picky eater, but I am always happy with a rat!
 Why do they call me Sha?
 Sha is the Lakota word for Red.
 Why am I a Nature Center Staff member?
 When I was a fledgling, I was hit by a car.
 I sustained injuries that made me "non-releasable", meaning I wouldn't be able to hunt on my own.
 Now, I work at the Nature Center and teach visitors about my species and why we are important to protect.
 Favorite Bird: Wiyaka, we've been together since the beginning!
 FUN FACT about Sha: As a red tailed hawk, I have a lot of adaptations that make me an excellent predator.
 Red tailed hawks have super sharp talons that help them snatch their prey, great eyesight, and the ability to dive for prey at a speed of 100 mph. |

 Tiger Salamanders - Educational Amphibians